-(a) The year ended December 31, 2021 includes \$2.8 million of nonrecurring payments to partners associated with the TSYS outage.
-See Recent developments above and Note 4 in the notes to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K for more information about the TSYS outage.
+(b) The year ended December 31, 2021 includes \$2.8 million of nonrecurring payments to partners associated with the TSYS outage.
+See Recent developments above and Note 5 in the notes to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K/A for more information about the TSYS outage.

-(b) The year ended December 31, 2021 includes \$23.1 million of nonrecurring payments to merchants associated with the TSYS outage and associated expenses of \$0.2 million.
-See Recent developments above and Note 4 in the notes to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K for more information about the TSYS outage.
+(c) The year ended December 31, 2021 includes \$23.1 million of nonrecurring payments to merchants associated with the TSYS outage and associated expenses of \$0.2 million.
+See Recent developments above and Note 5 in the notes to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K/A for more information about the TSYS outage.